The NAMI Family-to-Family class is a free program designed for family members and loved ones of those living with mental health conditions.

 - Post-Traumatic Stress Disorder

-In this weekly class, participants learn about brain illnesses, medication, medication adherence, stress reduction, empathy for their loved ones, setting boundaries, caring for themselves, communication and problem-solving skills, therapeutic resources, and advocacy.
+In this weekly class, participants learn about brain conditions, medication, medication adherence, stress reduction, empathy for their loved ones, setting boundaries, caring for themselves, communication and problem-solving skills, therapeutic resources, and advocacy.
 NAMI Family-to-Family classes are taught by NAMI-trained family members who have been there, and include presentations, discussion and interactive exercises.
-The Family-to-Family class is for family members, significant others and close friends of those who are living with mental illness, including:
+The Family-to-Family class is for family members, significant others and close friends of those who are living with mental health conditions, including:

-- An introduction to the stages of emotional reactions of the family to the mental illness, including crisis, shock, denial, grief, and acceptance.
+- An introduction to the stages of emotional reactions of the family to the mental health condition, including crisis, shock, denial, grief, and acceptance.

-- Insights into understanding the lived experience of a person living with mental illness, including learning to separate the family member you love from the illness that alters their behavior and abilities.
+- Insights into understanding the lived experience of a person living with a mental health condition, including learning to separate the family member you love from the illness that alters their behavior and abilities.

 - Current information about Attention Deficit Disorder, Major Depression, Bipolar Disorder, Conduct Disorder, Oppositional Defiant Disorder, Anxiety Disorders, Obsessive Compulsive Disorder, Childhood Schizophrenia and Substance Abuse Disorders.

-- Current research related to the biology of mental illness and the evidence-based, most effective treatment strategies available, including medications used to treat mental illness in children and adolescents.
+- Current research related to the biology of mental illness and the most effective, evidence-based treatment strategies available, including medications used to treat mental health conditions in children and adolescents.

 - Workshops on problem-solving, listening, and communication skills.

-- Examples of strategies that have been found helpful in handling challenging behaviors in the mentally ill.
+- Examples of strategies that have been found helpful in handling their loved ones’ challenging behaviors.

 - Exposure to personal record-keeping systems that have proven to be effective for family members in their interactions with the school and healthcare systems.